How To Clean an Oven with Baking Soda and Vinegar

 - Clear the Oven

 The first thing you want to do is to remove all the racks and other paraphernalia from the oven.
-If they are dirty as well, you can clean them separately.
+If they are dirty as well, you can clean the racks separately.
 However, you need to clear the oven so you can scrub it well later on.

 - Prepare the Paste